 9th July 2020

 We have received a response to our previous news piece “HS2 Phase One Construction Cause for Concern” along with a Licensing and HS2 information note.
-The full response can be downloaded HERE (Appendix B is HERE and Appendix C is HERE) and the information note HERE NOTE: We are still seeking more clarity and are consulting with both Natural England and HS2
+The full response can be downloaded HERE (Appendix B is HERE and Appendix C is HERE) and the information note HERE NOTE (11th August 2020): We are still seeking more clarity and are consulting with both Natural England and HS2

 Natural England appreciates the BCT’s feedback relating to HS2 Phase One bat licences (link).
 We have provided some comments below in response to the points raised.
 We take our regulatory role very seriously and will continue to be rigorous in our assessment of licence applications, and in our compliance monitoring of HS2’s licensable works affecting bats.

 1. BCT Statement: “It is not always possible to establish presence/absence of bats in tree features because they are not always safe to access for inspection and are sometimes too extensive for thorough inspection, even with equipment such as an endoscope.
 How can the absence of maternity colonies be established with certainty before permanent exclusion or soft felling in such cases?”

 A comprehensive package of bat survey data supported the bat mitigation licence applications, submitted by HS2 ltd Enabling Works Contractors for the sites where woodland clearance was/is required.
 Advanced Level Bat Survey Techniques (ALBST) have been implemented at various locations to identify roosts and obtain detailed information on affected bat assemblages.
 The use of ALBST has provided greater clarity in terms of understanding the locations of important maternity roosts and additional information on the affected bat populations.